JNRowe/versionah/doc/background.rst

 are made of three components; major, minor and micro.
 All three components are natural numbers, there are no exceptions.

-If you find version numbers like 0.6c11 acceptable then :mod:`versionah` is not for you.
+If you find version numbers like 0.6c11 acceptable then `versionah` is not for you.

 .. note::

-   If you like version numbers with two or four integer components then :mod:`versionah` can be for you too.
+   If you like version numbers with two or four integer components then `versionah` can be for you too.
 Support was added in 0.6.0, but that doesn't mean you have to use it!

 PEP 386
 ~~~~~~~

-The version numbering scheme supported by :mod:`versionah` is a very small
+The version numbering scheme supported by `versionah` is a very small subset of
-subset of ``LooseVersion`` defined in :pep:`386`.
+``LooseVersion`` defined in :pep:`386`.
 It isn't compliant with
 ``StrictVersion`` due to the 4 component support, but support for packages in
 the wild is much more important to me.